Words for Students

 Your dissertation does not have to be your life’s work.
-But, for better or worse, it communicates a lot about who you are as a scholar and job applicant.
+But it does have to be finished!
+For better or worse, it communicates a lot about who you are as a scholar and job applicant early in your career.
 It is often assumed by faculty search committees that your choice of dissertation topic was a conscious one that justifiably deserved your primary attention instead of other personal or professional interests.
 When embarking on a dissertation, select a topic that arguably fits into your broader research interests and that is attuned to your career goals.
 These are likely to be lines of inquiry as you interview for jobs, so prepare for insightful answers early.

 Read this book before starting your dissertation: Reynolds, P. D. (2006).
 A Primer in Theory Construction.
 Upper Saddle River, NJ: Allyn & Bacon.
 Contrary to the sound of the title, it's a pretty easy read.